 Using the automated voucher process example, in removing manual processing and intervention the opportunistic areas of fraud will be greatly reduced, if not removed.
 Storing electronic copies of each voucher issued along with logging when they were issued and redeemed should be part of the automated process.
 Audit capabilities should include the possibility to easily track the whole process from creation to delivery – including the individuals involved, what their actions were and the date and time.
 Being able to define sophisticated thresholds such as number or value of vouchers issued should trigger automated alerts for proactive monitoring.

 Add personalisation to the process, and each voucher can uniquely target the recipient with the product or service they are interested in.
 And incorporating the relevant branding will create premium documentation which will better represent your company.
-Whether produced in batches or individually on an ad hoc basis, a personalised voucher delivers a much-improved customer experience while also protecting your bottomline and brand!
+Whether produced in batches or individually on an ad hoc basis, using d-flo's travel communications platform to manage your personalised voucher process will deliver a much-improved customer experience while also protecting your bottomline and brand!

 d-flo’s TravelComms travel communications platform enables complete customisation – from the documentation and communications you want to produce, the underlining delivery and storage, to the essential process auditing and alerting.